-This is an optional state, for Features that require additional verification tests besides the ones executed by Developer while in the Scheduled state.
-During the Ready to Verify state, the problem is analyzed by Test Engineer and additional tests are specified.
+This is a state for features that require additional verification tests besides the ones executed by Developer while in the Implementing state.
+During the Verifying state, the problem is analyzed by Test Engineer and additional tests are specified.

-See Section 9.5 for additional details about this state.
+See Section 12.5 for additional details about this state.